 - At the beginning of Grade 3 each child is provided a brand new iPad, charger and case from the school.
 The iPad remains the property of the school however, children are responsible for looking after the device during the duration of their time at QOP. - The iPad is paid for by parents through a 'tech levy' as part of the school fees.
-The levy is --. - All apps, tech support, warranty issues, and associated infrastructure is provided by the school. - The school will cover the cost of any accidental damage to the iPad for the first incident.
+The levy is \$500 over four years or \$125 per year for children in grade 3 in 2021 - All apps, tech support, warranty issues, and associated infrastructure are provided by the school. - The school will cover the cost of any accidental damage to the iPad for the first incident.
 Parents will be expected to contribute some or all of the costs of any repairs to subsequent damaged iPads depending on the situation. - The school manages all security settings, apps and features of the iPads to increase safety and productivity of iPads at school.
-Some of these settings and features include: - Disabled 'iMessage, voice calls and App Store. - iPads are disabled from 7-30pm 7.30am each day. - Teacher management software to view screens, assist children in navigating iPad and sharing of learning. - Children use the iPads across all curriculum areas for different learning purposes and at different times.
-Children use the iPads to create, share, capture their learning, engage the world around them, express their thinking and solve problems.
+Some of these settings and features include: - Disabled iMessage, voice calls and App Store. - iPads are disabled from 7.30pm 7.30am each night. - Teacher management software to view screens, assist children in navigating iPad and sharing of learning. - Children use the iPads across all curriculum areas for different learning purposes and at different times.
+Children use the iPads to create, share, capture their learning, engage with the world around them, express their thinking and solve problems.